-Yeah.
-OK.
-So there's lots of keyword tools that you can use.
-Um, some good tools include tools like keyword io, which will help you kind of stimulate keyword ideas.
-And HubSpot offers a keyword tool that will essentially help you determine which of the key words you're interested in are either difficult to compete for or more likely for you to be able to compete for on how many of those terms have a high versus low search volume.
+There's lots of keyword tools that you can use.
+Some good tools include tools like "Keyword.io", which will help you kind of stimulate keyword ideas.
+HubSpot offers a keyword tool that will essentially help you determine which of the keywords you're interested in are either difficult to compete for or more likely for you to be able to compete for on how many of those terms have a high versus low search volume.
 Obviously the bull's eye targets of a keyword strategy or terms that aren't too difficult to compete for.
 Another really nice volume of monthly search traffic.

-Another tool that you can use if you're a hubspot customer is our content strategy tool.
+Another tool that you can use if you're a Hubspot customer is our "Content strategy" tool.
 Anybody familiar with this too?

-And setting out your inbound strategy.
+Setting out your inbound strategy.
 This tool takes away an enormous amount to that pain.
 So essentially what this tool enables you to do is you can decide on a topic area that's of interest.
 It might be a service or product that you sell and this tool will help you identify what iterations of keywords you can use that are in and around that topic.

-Very quickly you can build out the framework of an entire campaign and you can use those keywords then to optimize all of, say your blog content or your video content and that will enable you to then drive that traffic to your website.
+Very quickly you can build out the framework of an entire campaign and you can use those keywords then to optimize all of your blog content or your video content and that will enable you to then drive that traffic to your website.
 The real beauty of this tool is that essentially you start to develop an authority around a subject matter and that's very important for anybody that's looking to improve their organic search listing positions or their website's domain authority around a particular topic area.

 Brand new tool if you're a Hubspot user and take a look at it or if you're not a Hubspot user, feel free to do a demo.
 There are probably other similar tools in the market that you can use.
 All of this entire tool has been designed around the idea of pillar content and cluster content.
 Essentially the best way to think about that is cluster content is typically things like blog content or video content, anything that you're using on your website to attract traffic to your site, so content that you can optimize or in good quality keyword targets and equally content that we know is going to be of interest.
 I'm going to be engaging once we have them on the website, we need to convert them so we use pillar content or what I prefer to call a conversion content, which is a higher value piece of content that we can gate with a form and that's what enables us to actually capture leads on the website.

 When hubspot started orientating this methodology of building campaigns around topics to become an authority in a subject matter, we actually increased our own traffic to the website by fifty percent.
 So no small improvement for an already high performing website.
 I'm just going to revert back to the concept of positioning in the online space.
-Again, sometimes are people kind of failed to recognize is that when you're positioning online, we need to make sure that you're giving people an opportunity to understand what you are as a business and that you're touching all of the, I suppose, metrics or all of the checklists that are important to cross off in order to optimize your site successfully.
+Again, sometimes are people kind of failed to recognize is that when you're positioning online, we need to make sure that you're giving people an opportunity to understand what you are as a business and that you're touching all of the metrics or all of the checklists that are important to cross off in order to optimize your site successfully.

 It has to start and stop with the people that you're trying to attract and the customers that you're trying to retain.
-If at any stage you don't have your personas on the wall and you're literally looking at them and having a conversation with them because you're talking to three year strategy, there's a good chance that you're going to go wrong in your strategy,
+If at any stage you don't have your personas on the wall and you're literally looking at them and having a conversation with them because you're talking to three year strategy, there's a good chance that you're going to go wrong in your strategy.

 If they try to compete for workout routines and the online space on their new business, what do you think their chances are ranking for a term like that?
 Straight out of the gate.
-Pretty bad.
-Yeah.
 Not a good idea, but they can develop a series of longer tail keywords and using a tool, any kind of keyword analysis tool, there'll be able to identify whether or not realistically they have any opportunity to compete for those terms.
 Once they find those target terms, they can start to build out all their content strategy around them and they'll see results relatively quickly.
 If this is done well, you'll start to see results really within one to two weeks.

 If they haven't actually performed the keyword research and strategy with a true understanding of the personas in mind then your content strategy is really at a disadvantage.
 Don't just focus on keywords and remember that you need to think about a core topic of course, subject matter that you ultimately want to own.
 If you start to develop an ecosystem of content around a subject matter, it won't take you long to see your rankings for that difficult, highly competitive keyword to really start to, to rise up through the ranks.
 So the next common problem, my website isn't actually converting traffic into leads.
 We have loads and loads of traffic, no leads, so I'm familiar.
-Yeah.

 So that we can really do a thorough job of promotion of it.
 The trick with conversion is good content and not just any old content.
-Really, really good content.
+Really good content.
 And I would encourage every business, every marketing manager, to spend less time on pumping content out, and more time on creating really good quality content.
 And it's not a volume play.
 It really is a quality play.

 You've probably heard tons of presenters come to you and say "make better content, make better content".
 And the truth is actually creating content feels a little bit like this.
 You want to tear your hair out.
 Sometimes you write an absolute masterpiece, 20 page Ebook, or the white paper.
 Literally you feel like earned a degree by the end of it.
 And then you get four views, no conversion.
 And it is literally soul destroying.
 The truth is that people don't have time to read.

-Typically on my commute, on the train in the morning, that's when I have an opportunity to scroll through linkedin and read stuff.
+Typically on my commute, on the train in the morning, that's when I have an opportunity to scroll through LinkedIn and read stuff.
 And if it's a 30 second video, am I going to view it?
 Yeah.
-If it's a 20 page Ebook, I'm, I going to read it, you know, I might, I might bookmark the website page with the intention of coming back to it and giving myself that master's degree in whatever the subject matter is.
+If it's a 20 page Ebook, I'm going to read it, you know, I might bookmark the website page with the intention of coming back to it and giving myself that master's degree in whatever the subject matter is.